Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Lincoln freezes on his way to Troy

 Henry Villard, Albert Deane Richardson, and two other men met Lincoln’s party.
 Villard noticed that Lincoln’s skin was blue, and he was shivering.
 He loaned Lincoln a buffalo robe.
-When the Lincoln party arrived in Troy, they ate breakfast at the Smith Tavern, currently a private home at First and Myrtle.
+When the Lincoln party arrived in Troy, they ate breakfast at the Smith Tavern, now a home at First and Myrtle.

 Frigid winds rock the Troy courthouse during Lincoln’s speech

 After Lincoln concluded, those listening desired to hear the other side’s rebuttal.
-They called for the state’s largest slaveholder, Col. Ege, to answer Lincoln.
+They called for the state’s largest slaveholder, Col. Andrew G. Ege, to answer Lincoln.
 The man said he had heard “all the ablest public speakers.”
 He dissented from everything Lincoln had said, but Ege said Lincoln had given “the most logical speech” he had ever heard.

-When the speeches ended, legend says that Lincoln walked a few yards to the Sidney Tennent house for a visit.
+When the speeches ended, legend says Lincoln walked a few yards to the Sidney Tennent house for a visit.
 Tennent and John Calhoun, formerly Kansas Territory’s Surveyor-General, had been friends until Calhoun’s death six weeks earlier.
 Calhoun met Lincoln during their Black Hawk War service.

 The Doniphan County Historical Society has preserved the Nelson Rogers House, named for its original owner, at 138 E. Walnut.
 A small museum built from recycled bricks stands in the house’s backyard.